EDI Resources & Reports

 • provide suggestions on personal approaches to mitigate bias, with a particular focus on committee dynamics and challenges with equitable assessment.
 (Module 3: Interrupting Bias)

 The Office of the Vice-Provost, Faculty & Academic Life recommends that all search, tenure review, continuing status review, and promotion committee members, faculty on Progress Through the Ranks (PTR) committees, and assessors review these modules at the outset of their work.
-Access Modules 1 & 2 and Module 3 through SuccessFactors.
+Faculty and staff can access all four Unconscious Bias Modules on SuccessFactors.
+University students, partners, community members and collaborators who do not have access to SuccessFactors may access the modules through the Toronto Initiative for Diversity & Excellence (TIDE) website.

 Contact tide@utoronto.ca if you require assistance.